|

 district, so it has the largest district

-magnitude, and the lowest quota in any
+magnitude, and the lowest percentage quota

-Australian public election.
+in any Australian public election.

 MUNICIPAL DISTRICT